saksben/testing-with-junit/README.md

 ## Running Tests

+`mvn clean test`

-'mvn clean test' from the project root directory should compile the application and run all unit tests.
+from the project root directory should compile the application and run all unit tests.